tldr-pages/tldr/pages/linux/wmctrl.md

 # wmctrl

-> Command line interaction with X Window Manager
+> Command line interaction with X Window Manager.

 - List all windows, managed by the window manager: